Skip to main content

 Administrative History

-"Christian Theological Seminary traces its origins to 1855 and the founding of North Western Christian University in downtown Indianapolis, Indiana.
+"Christian Theological Seminary traces its origins to 1855 and the founding of North Western Christian University [now Butler University] in downtown Indianapolis, Indiana.
 The new school’s primary mission was to train ministers for the Disciples, a frontier movement emphasizing Christian unity and lay leadership.
 But one thing distinguished NWCU from other Disciples schools at the time, most of which were in slaveholding states: its commitment to abolitionism.
 By 1877, the school had been renamed Butler University in honor of its most celebrated leader and most generous financial supporter, Indianapolis lawyer and abolitionist Ovid Butler.

 Through the early years of the 20th century, Butler began offering a more diverse undergraduate curriculum, and the Butler School of [Religion] became one of many programs of study in the increasingly secular institution.
 As the growing university moved to its present location on Indianapolis’ near northside, the School of Religion grew as well, adding a graduate program in 1924 thanks to the generous financial support of Disciples businessmen William G. Irwin and Hugh Th.
 Miller, as well as Disciples minister Z. T. Sweeney.